-- TNG: "Descent, part 2" - Used by Commander La Forge and Captain Picard to reboot Data's ethical program after Lore disabled it.
+- TNG: "Descent, Part II" - Used by Commander La Forge and Captain Picard to reboot Data's ethical program after Lore disabled it.

 Origin unknown.
 Highly unstable and dangerous material.
 When exposed to nuclear radiation, kemacite can cause unusual temporal phenomena.
-Smuggling kemacite was a serious offense.
+Smuggling kemacite is a serious offense.

-- DS9: "Little Green Men" - In 2372, Quark attempted to smuggle kemacite aboard his shuttle "Quark's Treasure".
+- DS9: "Little Green Men" - In 2372, Quark attempts to smuggle kemacite aboard his shuttle "Quark's Treasure".

 Submitted by Spike